TITLE: To Kill a Kingdom

 The ocean is the only place Prince Elian calls home, even though he is heir to the most powerful kingdom in the world.
 Hunting sirens is more than an unsavory hobby—it’s his calling.
 When he rescues a drowning woman in the ocean, she’s more than what she appears.
 She promises to help him find the key to destroying all of sirenkind for good—But can he trust her?
 And just how many deals will Elian have to barter to eliminate mankind’s greatest enemy?

-The first thing I loved about this book were the characters!
-I loved both Lira and Elian.
-They were both so uniquely different and yet they blended so well together.
-I loved that they both had their own storylines all while becoming increasingly intertwined the whole way through.
-Their developing relationship throughout the length of the novel was filled with witty dialogue and I loved it.
+I really, really love the characters in this book.
+Lira and Elian are so uniquely different yet they blend so well together.
+I love that they both have their own storylines all while becoming increasingly intertwined throughout the book.
+They have amazing, witty dialogue and I absolutely love it.

 ”Technically, I'm a murderer, but I like to think that's one of my better qualities.Favourite Quote

-Alexandra currently lives in Hertfordshire with an abundance of cacti (because they’re the only plants she can keep alive).
+Alexandra has a BA in Creative Writing and currently lives in England with an abundance of cacti (because they’re the only plants she can keep alive).